mirthturtle/zzz/README.md

 Put sounds in the `sound` directory and link them to your desired buttons in `zzz.py`.

+Adjust volume with `alsamixer`.

 ## Running

 Run `sh run.sh` in the project directory.

+Timestamped logs are collected in `sleep.log`.

 ## License